particle-iot/docs/src/content/getting-started/machine-learning/youre-muted.md

 ```

 - Connect your Photon 2 to your computer with a USB cable.
+- Use **Particle: Clean application (local)** to make sure there are no remnants from a previous build.
 - Use **Particle: Flash Application (local)** or **Particle: Compile Application (local)**.
 You must use the local option; the firmware cannot be compiled using the cloud compile options (Cloud Compile or Cloud Flash).